 - Second, who serves as trustee upon your death to administer and distribute your trust?

 - Third, who serves as trustee of ongoing trusts created on your death for your beneficiaries?
-(In each of those three contexts, successor trustees should be named.)

 The personal attributes of the trustee should be of paramount importance in the selection process.
 A trust that works for tax purposes will be of little benefit if an imprudently selected trustee dissipates the trust assets through poor administration.